discowd-nitwo/discord-token-checker/README.md

 ```
 ## ⚠️ Disclaimer

 This tool is for educational and debugging purposes only.
 Do not use user tokens you don't own.
 Misuse may violate Discord’s Terms of Service.
+###### just dont be an actual idiot with it

 ## 📄 License
 ```